spoonben/classwork-uploader/README.md

-Node S3 Uploader
+Classwork Uploader
 ===
-Something I made for students to upload classwork.
+Something for my students to use to upload files to AWS S3.
+Organizes by class and student name

 TODO:
 * Tests